 Resist Furniture Distressing Technique

 Resist distressing occurs by using vaseline, beeswax, candle wax, or any type of oil-based product.
-The resist distressing technique works great with a 2 tone distressed look.
+The resist-distressing furniture technique works great with a 2 tone-distressed look.

-Start by painting the base coat and let dry completely.
+Start by applying the first coat of paint (basecoat) and let dry completely.
 I like to cheat when I do a 2 tone distressed look.
 I don’t paint the entire item in the base coat color, I only paint in the areas I want to distress.
 This saves time and money on paint products.
 Apply the oil-based product of your choice to the areas that you want distressed.

-Paint the topcoat and let it dry.
+Paint the second paint layer over the entire piece including over the oil-based products, and let it dry.
 After the topcoat is completely dry, use a lint-free cloth and wipe down the item.
 As you are wiping the item, the top paint does not adhere to the areas where the oil-based product was applied.

 Natural Distressing Furniture without sanding

 Not all furniture distressing has to be done after you paint.
-You can achieve a natural distress finish by using a paintbrush while you are painting.
+You can achieve a natural distressed finish by using a paint brush while you are painting.
 No mess and no sanding!

 The above piece was naturally worn by distressing with a paintbrush.
 On items that I know I will be distressing, I like to do a brush distressing technique.
 Brush distressing occurs when you don’t paint the entire piece and distress afterward, you distress as you go by controlling the paint that is painted on the furniture.

-You can achieve this look by using very light coats (2 to 3) and a blending paintbrush.
+You can achieve this look by using very light coats of paint (2 to 3) and a good quality blending paintbrush.
 Make sure the brush you use is made of synthetic materials, they do a better job of applying a smooth blended finish.

 Milk-Paint Distressing